-Advisors - Ayers Campus: VACANT, Air Conditioning Refrigeration Building (256.835.5418)
+Advisors - Ayers Campus: Tim Harrison, Air Conditioning Refrigeration Building (256.835.5418), tharrison@gadsdenstate.edu

 Valley Street Campus: Tim Hardy, Air Conditioning Refrigeration Building (256.549.8662) thardy@gadsdenstate.edu

 NOTICE(s): For the certificate in Air Conditioning and Refrigeration, the student must complete a minimum of 47 credit hours - 41 hours in technical and 6 hour in general education courses - all of which must be approved by the advisor.
 Required courses may vary to provide options and to meet student needs.
 Admission Requirement: High school diploma or GED.